nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_3/readme.md

 >
 > While you should consider placing a description at the start of a function, use your discretion on where you put similar descriptions of code.
 At the start of a complex loop or analysis would be good ideas.
 Don’t go overboard - things like this aren’t useful:
 >
-> *\# set x to 17 x = 17*
+> \# set x to 17
 >
+> x = 17*
+>
 > Descriptive variable, class, and function names can make your code very readable. .
-Sometimes even great coders are working fast and will name variables ‘a’, ‘temp’, or other names that probably won’t make a lot of sense in a week or two when they come back to something they were working on.
-Names like ‘baking_time’ or ‘velocity’ are more clear.
+Sometimes even great coders are working fast and will name variables 'a', 'temp', or other names that probably won't make a lot of sense in a week or two when they come back to something they were working on.
+Names like 'baking_time' or 'velocity' are more clear.
 Variable names should be easy to understand and clearly represent what they are.
 >
-> Ideally, someone who doesn’t write in the software language of the code can read the comments in the file and have a rough idea of what is happening.
+> Ideally, someone who doesn't write in the software language of the code can read the comments in the file and have a rough idea of what is happening.
 >
 > Use the comments to put URLs that reference where you might have found the algorithm you’re using (e.g. Stack Overflow) or the journal paper where you found the formula you’re implementing.

-**Code Level Documentation for the User**
+### Code Level Documentation for the User

 If you are developing code that you expect others to use, produce a manual on how to use the code.
 As code constantly develops, it is much easier to document while or even before you write any code.